 - Although the “standing room only” tickets offer a bargain price, I would recommend paying more for a seat.
 Nine innings is a long time to stand without the comfort of a chair behind you.

-- Purchase drinks from the concession stands rather than at your seat.
+- Purchase drinks from the concession stand rather than at your seat.
 The prices are much cheaper and the quantity is exactly the same

 Watching a baseball game at the Tokyo Dome is an incredible experience that I would recommend to any traveler regardless of their interest in the sport.
 There is never a dull moment in the stands as chants and drum beats echo throughout the entirety of the game.
 The whole experience was phenomenal and I would definitely place the baseball game at the Tokyo Dome as one of my top five favorite things to do in Japan!